 Eldritch Abomination: Wall Street itself is considered as an amoral, money-making machine; everyone affiliated with it only cares about making profit.

-Enemy Civil War: Currently, between the Wall Street-backed Republicans and the demagogic Tea Party.
+Enemy Civil War: Their opinion of the struggles between the Wall Street-backed Republicans and the demagogic Tea Party.

 Specific examples go into the 2011/2012 Republican primaries, where Mitt Romney gets challenged by Michele Bachmann, Rick Perry, Newt Gingrich, Rick Santorum, Ron Paul and basically everybody who's not Mitt Romney at different points.